 The school is legally required to carry out the pre-appointment checks detailed in this procedure.
 Staff and prospective staff will be required to provide certain information to the School to enable the School to carry out the checks that are applicable to their role.
 The School will also be required to provide certain information to third parties, such as the Disclosure and Barring Service and the Teaching Regulation Agency.
 Failure to provide requested information may result in the School not being able to meet its employment, safeguarding or legal obligations.
+All documentation relating to applicants will be treated confidentially in accordance with data protection legislation.

-Recruitment and selection procedure
+Recruitment and selection procedure Inviting applications

-Inviting applications

-- Advertisements for posts whether in newspapers, journals or on-line - - will include the statement:
+Advertisements for posts - whether in newspapers, journals or online - will include the statement: